-CST groups have been implemented across the school to support students in all aspects of school life.
-CST groups are small focused groups across years 7 - 12 that meet Monday, Tuesday, Thursday and Friday for 24 minutes after or before recess and during other school programs.
+CST classes have been implemented across the school to support students in all aspects of school life.
+CST classes are timetabled classes 3 times per fortnight.
 During this time students work closely with their CST Teacher on a variety of activities, designed through the Wellbeing team to support student learning, engagement and connectedness.
 The CST Teacher will work to build positive relationships with students and parents from their care group and are one person students and parents can access for advice and support.